383Project/engineering-code-of-conduct/lifecycle/support/infrastructure-backups-and-restoration-policy.md

 This policy document outlines the steps that our organization follows for managing the infrastructure of our web applications.
 One of the key elements of a robust infrastructure management system is the implementation of an effective backup and restoration policy.
 In this document, we will outline the various steps and processes that we follow for ensuring that our infrastructure is properly backed up and that we are able to restore it in the event of a disaster.

 ## 1. Backup Schedule
- - 1.1 Daily backups of critical infrastructure components, including databases, configuration files, and application code
+ - 1.1 The schedule of backups of critical infrastructure components, including databases, configuration files, and application code is to be performed daily.
  - 1.2 Automated backups are scheduled to run during off-peak hours to minimize the impact on system performance and user experience
  - 1.3 Manual backups are performed as needed to ensure all critical components are backed up in a timely manner
  - 1.4 Backups are performed in multiple tiers to ensure redundancy and reduce the risk of data loss.
 For example, we may perform a daily backup to a local server and a weekly backup to an off-site location.
 (Work In Progress to introduce this).